 Have you ever thought of tarting up an old property to on-sell and make a quick profit?

-But can you really make a living flipping properties?
+But can you really make a living flipping houses?

 Let me explain why…

-Proponents of this strategy and those who sell courses teaching how to do this will tell you that the key to a successful flip is knowing the types of improvement you should make to the property to maximise your bottom line.
+Proponents of this strategy and those who sell courses teaching how to do this will tell you that the key to successful house flipping is knowing the types of improvement you should make to the property to maximise your bottom line.

 They suggest that you should at least double your renovation outlay, aiming for about $2 for every $1 spent on cosmetic improvements.